Earnest Adams

-Earnest Adams (born March 12, 1959) is a former American football linebacker who primarily played in the United States Football League for the Pittsburgh Maulers and Portland Breakers, but was also a replacement player during the 1987 NFL strike for the Detroit Lions of the National Football League, and played for the Pittsburgh Gladiators of the Arena Football League.
-He played college football at Illinois.
+Earnest Adams (born March 12, 1959) is an American former professional football linebacker who primarily played in the United States Football League (USFL) for the Pittsburgh Maulers and Portland Breakers, but was also a replacement player during the 1987 NFL strike for the Detroit Lions of the National Football League (NFL), and played for the Pittsburgh Gladiators of the Arena Football League (AFL).
+He played college football for the Illinois Fighting Illini.

-College football
+College career

-Adams played for the Fighting Illini at the University of Illinois from 1977 to 1980.
+Adams played for the Fighting Illini at the University of Illinois Urbana-Champaign from 1977 to 1980.

-Professional football
+Professional career

 Pittsburgh Maulers

 Adams signed with the Pittsburgh Maulers of the United States Football League in the spring of 1984, and played in 18 games with 11 starts at middle linebacker that season.

 Portland Breakers

 Following the dissolution of the Maulers, Adams signed with another USFL team, the Portland Breakers.
 He made two sacks that season, for a total loss of seven yards.

 Pittsburgh Gladiators (1987)

 In the summer of 1987, Adams joined the Pittsburgh Gladiators of the newly-created Arena Football League, an indoor form of football played on a smaller field.
 He played on both offensive and defensive lines.